ory/docs/docs/use-cases/passwordless.md

 ---
 id: passwordless
-title: Passkeys and passwordless sign-in
+title: Passkeys and passwordless
 sidebar_label: Passkeys and passwordless
 ---

-## Use case: Using passwordless authentication to protect users against phishing attacks
+## Use case: Using passwordless authentication to protect against phishing attacks

-Example corporation is considering the requirements for an authentication system that will be integrated into their new browser-based application.
-They would prefer to avoid using a traditional password-based solution, because they have had bad experiences in the past, where some of their users were successfully targeted in phishing attacks.
-They are also concerned about the possibility of a credentials stuffing attack on their system.
-They have heard about passkeys and passwordless authentication as a potential solution which could protect their system against phishing attacks, but they would like to understand more, and to find out how Ory supports this solution.
+ACME Corporation is considering the requirements for an authentication system that will integrate with their new browser-based application.
+They would prefer to avoid using a traditional password-based solution, because some of their app users were targeted by phishing attacks in the past.
+They have heard about passwordless authentication as a potential solution which could protect their system against phishing attacks, but they would like to understand more, and find out how Ory supports this solution.

 ## How does Ory support passwordless authentication?

 For _browser-based apps_, Ory supports passwordless authentication out of the box.
-Ory's self-service flows (for example, registration and login) support passwordless authentication by integrating with the W3C Web Authentication (WebAuthn) specification for browsers.
-After enabling WebAuthn in an Ory project, the registration and login flows automatically present passwordless as an option.
+Ory's self-service flows support passwordless authentication by integrating with the W3C Web Authentication (WebAuthn) specification for browsers.
+After enabling WebAuthn in an
+Ory project, the registration and login flows automatically present passwordless as an option.

 Support for passkeys and passwordless varies, depending on whether you are using a browser-based app or a native app: